 - Mai Aoki from Ecology provided an update on her data gap prioritization efforts for WA's Marine Spatial Plan (MSP).
 The MSP provides information and guidance for development of new ocean use proposals along the coast.
 Since the MSP's development, knowledge has shifted, prompting an assessment of the MSP's data gaps.
 With each data gap topic, there are three types/categories: general, OSW, and offshore aquaculture.
 Mai interviewed SMEs to identify, assess, and prioritize data gaps, aiming for at least three experts per topic.
 She is undergoing a separate process with the coastal tribes.
-For the next step, Mai shared that she would like to meet with WCMAC members 1:1 to review a list of refined data gaps and receive feedback. - Larry Thevik commented that the data gaps do not mention OSW or the shorttailed albatross- an endangered species. - Mai replied that she will contact Larry afterwards to hear his concerns, but she is looking to see who is interested in an interview at this time. - o Phil Anderson asked for clarification on the volunteering process. - Mai said that she will go through the five identified categories and ask members to volunteer for the topic areas they're interested in. - Mai then went through the categories and asked members to volunteer for the categories they're interested in.
+For the next step, Mai shared that she would like to meet with WCMAC members 1:1 to review a list of refined data gaps and receive feedback. - Larry Thevik commented that the 2020 Ecology Assessment was done outside of the current context of OSW and data needs and data gaps have been altered by the latest context and influence the need to identify new data layers to be added as well as updates to existing data.
+Larry offered an example of the omission of the protected species Short Tailed Albatross as a missing data layer. - Mai replied that she will contact Larry afterwards to hear his concerns, but she is looking to see who is interested in an interview at this time. - o Phil Anderson asked for clarification on the volunteering process. - Mai said that she will go through the five identified categories and ask members to volunteer for the topic areas they're interested in. - Mai then went through the categories and asked members to volunteer for the categories they're interested in.
 For each category, members showed their interest in participating in an interview by raising their hand.
-For full list of volunteers, see Appendix

-A. Participants for Data Gap Prioritization Interviews.
+For full list of volunteers, see Appendix A. Participants for Data Gap Prioritization Interviews.
 Mai will follow-up with WCMAC members to schedule interviews and determine specific topics of interest.